meenaljainumd/PCPS_amyloid_aggregation/README.md

 [2] Ganesan, S. J. et al. Effect of lipid head group interactions on membrane properties and membrane-induced cationic β-hairpin folding.
 Phys.
 Chem.
 Chem.
 Phys.
 2016, 18, 17836–17850.
 ```

-You can now copy this entire block, including the opening and closing ``` marks, and paste it directly into your README.md file on GitHub.
-The Markdown formatting will be automatically rendered when viewed on GitHub.